mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 # Asset Registry with Hyperledger Fabric 2.3+

-**Our Goal** : In this project we are going to implement simple asset registry where we are going to have some assets and, those assets are going to be transferred, created or destroyed.
-In our example there are **two organizations** and **one orderer**.
+**Our Goal**: In this project, we are going to implement a simple asset registry where we are going to have some assets and, those assets are going to be transferred, created, or destroyed.
+In our example, there are **two organizations** and **one orderer**.

 ## Hyperledger Fabric 2.3+ Setup